 Beijing 2008

-The Beijing Olympics featured 28 sports and over 300 events.
+Held in Beijing, China, the Beijing Olympics featured 28 sports and over 300 events.
 For some of these events, this is the final year they will be included in the Olympics.
-Sports that will be retired include softball, which features several LDS athletes and baseball.
+Sports that will be retired include softball—which features several LDS athletes—and baseball.
 New this year was the addition of allowing women to participate in the 3000m steeplechase.
 In addition, BMX (a bicycling event) was added to the list for both men and women.
 Two fencing events were added for women and a marathon swimming event was added for both genders.

 (More about Mormon Olympians in Turin)